 So where are you at with mapping your business goals and customer touchpoints with technology?

 How to set up HubSpot Sales and CRM

-HubSpot's growth stack is an ideal way to help B2B SaaS businesses grow with a clean way to reach, connect and sell to a customer.
-You can send and track emails and follow a contact's journey from when they view content on a page to when they're ready to try or buy.
+HubSpot's growth stack is an ideal way to help B2B SaaS businesses grow with a clean way to reach, connect and sell and service a customer.
+You can send and track emails and follow a contact's journey from when they view content on a page to when they're ready to try or buy and till after they become closed revenue.
 At its core lies the ability to create a smooth, hassle-free experience for the buyer.

 Here are 8 steps to get you started with HubSpot Sales and CRM so you can sell better: